MariaDB/mariadb.org-tools/dbt3_benchmark/dbt3_mysql/README.txt

 	LOAD DATA LOCAL INFILE '/data/benchmarks/dataload/dbt3s1/nation.tbl' into table nation fields terminated by '|';
 They all look the same but operate with different tables.
 Replace "/data/benchmarks/dataload/dbt3s1" with it's real value {PROJECT_HOME}/temp - the path where the data load is prepared.
-At the end the same command should look like this:
+At the end the same command could look like this:
 	LOAD DATA LOCAL INFILE '~/Projects/dbt3/temp/nation.tbl' into table nation fields terminated by '|';

 14. Download MariaDB and install it into a data directory for scale factor 1.